Frequently Asked Questions

 A: Yes.
 However, if you are admitted, you will need to send us a final transcript from your school once it is avilable that shows the degree received and the date you receive it.

-Q: What kind of physics course (for the first professional degree in architecture) are you looking for?
+Q: What kind of physics course (for MArch I and MArch I AP) are you looking for?

-Q: What kind of natural science and visual arts courses (for the first professional degree in landscape architecture) are you looking for?
+Q: What kind of courses for MLA I are you looking for?

-A: For natural science, college-level environmental science, such as geology, ecology, biology, or plant science.
+A: For environmental science, college-level environmental science, such as geology, ecology, or plant science.
 For visual arts, college-level drawing course is preferred.
+The history of the built environment could include history of architecture, history of gardens and designed landscapes, environmental history, or urban history.

 Q: I'm currently enrolled in another graduate school.
 Can I transfer credits?